qkrwoghsla12/ARCCORE-collision-warning-system/README.md

 # ARCCORE-collision-warning-system

+ARCCORE-collision-warning-system provides the complete details on developing a collision warning system using the open source distribution of AUTOSAR, ARCCORE.
+All the required software modules are within this project.

+Moreover, this provides evaluation methods to ensure the stability of the entire system benchmarking the perioidicty (real-time performance) of the RTE tasks and the overall latency of the CAN communication stack (from the SWC to the CAN bus)

 ## SWC Implementation
 - **UltraSonicSWC** : After converting the measured data using the ultrasonic sensor into distance data in cm, this performs the operation of transmitting to the CanTranslateSWC and CollisionDetectionSWC.
 There are SonarTrig and SonarEcho client ports to request Digital I/O function through the ioHwAb, and the SonarSend Sender Port exists to transmit converted data to other SWCs.